RahulSriv/Flight-Fare-Prediction-System/README.md

 from the collected data to apply Machine Learning models.

 After we have the data, we need to clean and prepare the data according to the model's requirements.
-This will be the most important and the most timeconsuming step and will be achieved through various statistical techniques and logics.
+This will be the most important and the most time-consuming step and will be achieved through various statistical techniques and logics.
 This preparation of data will be followed by analysing the data, uncovering the hidden trends and then applying various predictive and classification models on the training set.
 After this we will have to test the